Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Introduction

 \subsection{Acknowledgments}

-This article began as part of my dissertation at the University of Georgia, though several improvements have been made since that time.
+This article began as part of my dissertation at the University of Georgia, though several additions and improvements have been made since that time.
 I thank my advisor, Bob Rumely, for many insightful conversations and for his guidance during my time at Georgia.
 I thank Pete Clark for his help with some of the background on algebraic curves and Bjorn Poonen for helpful discussions.
-I would also like to thank the anonymous referee for the motivation to prove Theorem~\ref{thm:5cycle_cyclotomic} over $\bbQ(i)$ (the previous draft only included the statement for $\bbQ(\omega)$), and I am indebted to Joseph Wetherell for introducing me to the method used in \textsection \ref{sec:ChabCalc} to do so.
+In addition to providing several helpful comments, I would like to thank the anonymous referee for the motivation to prove Theorem~\ref{thm:5cycle_cyclotomic} over $\bbQ(i)$ (the original version only included the statement for $\bbQ(\omega)$), and I am indebted to Joseph Wetherell for introducing me to the method used in \textsection \ref{sec:ChabCalc} to do so.